Skip to main content

 The Auditors Law of 2017 regulates the auditing profession and the public oversight of the audit profession, outlines mandatory quality assurance reviews of statutory audit firms, specifies the requirements for granting license to perform audits and outlines initial and continuing professional development (IPD and CPD respectively) requirements.

-According to the Law, ICPAC is explicitly named as a Recognised Body of Auditors (RBA) and all statutory auditors and audit firms must be registered with an RBA.
+According to the Law, ICPAC is named as a Recognised Body of Auditors (RBA) and all statutory auditors and audit firms must be registered with an RBA.
+As of the date of the assessment, ICPAC is the only RBA in Cyprus.
 A number of duties have been delegated to ICPAC via a formal agreement initially signed on 12 September 2017 and subsequently revised on 10 July 2020.

-ICPAC, as an RBA, was delegated the following duties: (i) application of technical standards and of other standards on professional ethics and internal quality control of registered auditors and statutory audit work, including provision for securing compliance with those standards; (ii) establishing and maintaining the public register of auditors and audit firms; (iii) registration of individuals or firms satisfying the criteria of the Auditors Law of 2017; (iv) implementing procedures for maintaining the competence of registered auditors; (v) monitoring of registered auditors and audit work; and (vi) implementing an investigative and disciplinary (I&D) system for accountants, accounting firms, and students whereas the CyPAOB is responsible for the implementation of an I&D system for all statutory auditors and audit firms.
+ICPAC, as an RBA, was delegated the following duties: (i) application of technical standards and of other standards on professional ethics and internal quality control of registered auditors and statutory audit work, including provision for securing compliance with those standards; (ii) establishing and maintaining the public register of auditors and audit firms; (iii) registration of individuals or firms satisfying the criteria of the Auditors Law of 2017; (iv) implementing procedures for maintaining the competence of registered auditors and (v) monitoring of registered auditors and audit work.
+ICPAC is also responsible for the licensing, keeping of registers, monitoring and implementing an investigative and disciplinary (I&D) system for accountants, accounting firms, and students.

 To perform audits, ICPAC members must obtain a general practicing certificate and an audit practice certificate.
 For that to happen, it is prerequisite to possess a professional accountancy qualification, an advanced audit education and at least three years of post-qualification experience with an audit firm.

-The Cyprus Public Audit Oversight Board (CyPAOB was established in accordance with the Auditors Law of 2017as the supreme public oversight authority to independently oversee and regulate auditors in Cyprus.
+The Cyprus Public Audit Oversight Board (CyPAOB) was established in accordance with the Auditors Law of 2017 (L.53(I)/2017), as the public oversight authority to independently oversee and regulate auditors in Cyprus.
+The CyPAOB is a member of the International Forum of Independent Audit Regulators (IFIAR).

 The Institute of Certified Public Accountants (ICPAC)

-ICPAC, as an RBA, was delegated the following duties: (i) application of technical standards and of other standards on professional ethics and internal quality control of registered auditors and statutory audit work, including provision for securing compliance with those standards; (ii) establishing and maintaining the public register of auditors and audit firms; (iii) registration of individuals or firms satisfying the criteria of the Auditors Law of 2017; (iv) implementing procedures for maintaining the competence of registered auditors; (v) monitoring of registered auditors and audit work; and (vi) implementing an investigative and disciplinary (I&D) system for accountants, accounting firms, and students whereas the CyPAOB is responsible for the implementation of an I&D system for all statutory auditors and audit firms.
+ICPAC has been delegated the following duties: (i) application of technical standards and of other standards on professional ethics and internal quality control of registered auditors and statutory audit work, including provision for securing compliance with those standards; (ii) establishing and maintaining the public register of auditors and audit firms; (iii) registration of individuals or firms satisfying the criteria of the Auditors Law of 2017; (iv) implementing procedures for maintaining the competence of registered auditors; and (v) monitoring of registered auditors and audit work.
+CyPAOB is responsible for the implementation of an I&D system for all statutory auditors and audit firms and ICPAC implements an investigative and disciplinary (I&D) system for accountants, accounting firms, and students.

 Adoption of International Standards